Chicago Creditor Rights & Commercial Collections Attorneys

 Committed to Supporting Your Company’s Best Interests

 Markoff Leinberger provides aggressive yet cost-effective counsel in helping your business collect commercial debts.
-Our knowledgeable attorneys can help businesses collect the maximum amounts possible from debtors.
+Our knowledgeable Chicago creditor rights attorneys can help businesses collect the maximum amounts possible from debtors.
 We know that every debt owed to your business is important.

-We are experienced with pre-judgment litigation to obtain a judgment against debtors.
+We are experienced with pre-judgment litigation to obtain judgments against debtors.
 Our creditor rights and commercial collections lawyers in Chicago are also experienced with post-judgment enforcement to collect the amounts owed.
 Markoff Leinberger collects on secured debts and unsecured debts.

-If your business has a judgment from a state other than Illinois, Markoff Leinberger can register that foreign judgment in Illinois and help collect it from debtors located, or with assets, in Illinois.
-Contact us today to find out more about how we can assist you.
+If your business has a judgment from a state other than Illinois, Markoff Leinberger can register that foreign judgment in Illinois and help collect it from debtors located or with assets in Illinois.
+Contact us at (312) 726-4162 to find out more about how we can assist you.

 There is no deadline that dictates how long a creditor can attempt to collect an unpaid debt.
 However, there is a deadline for using litigation to obtain a court judgment against a debtor.